Developer-Alexander/LargeCollections/README.md

 # What is LargeCollections?

-LargeCollections is a library for .NET framework that offers a number of interfaces and types for collections that can store up to 4607183514018775041 items.
+LargeCollections is a library for .NET framework that offers a number of interfaces and types for collections that can store up to 1152921504606846976 items.
 In comparison many .NET standard collections are limited to about 2.1 billion items.
-There are also thread-safe (concurrent) variants of the corresponding collection types.

 Currently supported collections are:
 - LargeArray<T>
 - LargeList<T>
 - LargeSet<T>
 - LargeDictionary<TKey, TValue>
-- ReadOnlyLargeSpan<T>
-- LargeSpan<T>
-- ConcurrentLargeArray<T>
-- ConcurrentLargeList<T>
-- ConcurrentLargeSet<T>
-- ConcurrentLargeDictionary<TKey, TValue>
 - DiskCache<TKey, TValue>
 - SpatialDiskCache<long, TValue>

-ReadOnlyLargeSpan<T> provides a readonly access to a segment of an IReadOnlyLargeArray<T>.
-LargeSpan<T> provides access to a segment of an ILargeArray<T>.

 DiskCache<TKey, TValue> is a dictionary-like collection that allows to limit the amount of memory (RAM) in MB that will be used.
 Any memory requirement that exceeds this amount is automatically swapped out to disk.